colinta/Mechy/README.md

 Includes support for split keyboards, see the example files.

+- Basic.ino - I copied and modified my XD75 layout
-- Numpad.ino
+- Numpad.ino - simple 4x5 layout
-- Main.ino
-- Transmitter.ino
+- LeftSplit.ino - left side of a BFO9000 keyboard
+- RightSplit.ino - right side of a BFO9000 keyboard

 † *pronounced "Mech Key", if that wasn't obvious*